Mapping Field Values

 Value-mapping a multiple choice CF7 field to multiple plain PDF fields

 Consider the case in which we have multiple checkboxes in the PDF file with different names and we want to create one CF7 checkbox field with multiple options and map it to each PDF checkbox field.
 Filling PDF checkbox fields works by having the value being filled match the PDF field’s export value, if they match then the PDF checkbox is checked, if they don’t match then it isn’t checked.
-We can use this in conjunction with value mapping feature to achive multiple field filling.
+We can use this in conjunction with value mapping feature to achieve multiple field filling.

 Let’s assume we have a PDF file with three checkboxes: TRADE CERTIFICATE